Hurricane Larry: Meteorological history

-On August 26, the National Hurricane Center (NHC) was monitoring a tropical wave that was going to emerge off the coast of West Africa.
-The tropical wave exited Africa on August 30, surrounded by an area of low pressure that had generally westward movement.
-In the following 24 hours, the system's deep convection increased enough for it to be designated as a tropical depression at 18:00 on August 31, while it was situated 280 nmi south-southeast of the Cape Verde Islands.
+On August 27, the National Hurricane Center (NHC) was monitoring a tropical wave that was going to emerge off the coast of West Africa, giving it a 20% chance of formation for the next five days.
+The tropical wave exited Africa on August 30, associated with an area of low pressure moving generally westward.
+In the following 24 hours, deep convection began to quickly develop around the eastern portion of the low-pressure area.
+Due to this, the NHC designated the system as a tropical depression at 18:00 UTC on August 31, numbering it Twelve, while it was situated 280 nmi south-southeast of the Cape Verde Islands.
 Six hours later, the depression became a tropical storm, receiving the name Larry.
-Larry moved generally westward over the next few days, steadily strengthening due to favorable conditions such as low wind shear, high moisture levels, and high sea surface temperatures.
+The storm moved generally westward over the next few days, directly to the south of the edge of the subtropical ridge, steadily strengthening due to favorable conditions such as low wind shear, high moisture levels, and high sea surface temperatures.
 The storm underwent some strengthening on September 1, with a small inner-core forming that afternoon.